aixigo/PREvant/docs/companions.md

 ### Service Based

-The service-based companions work the in the same way as the application-based services.
-Make sure, that the `serviceName` is unique by using handlebars templating.
+The service-based companions work in the same way as the application-based services.
+Ensure that the `serviceName` is unique by using handlebars templating.

 ```toml